Fundamentals of Sound

 Inharmonic/non-periodic complex tones, whose frequency components are not integer multiples of a 'fundamental' component, do not elicit a clear, unique pitch sensation.
 They may elicit more than one competing pitch sensations, may resemble chords, or may sound as noise, depending on their spectral distribution.

-Listen to these three individual major chords (three simultaneous notes: C, E, and G), performed by combinations of flute, clarinet, and oboe: Clarinet-Flute-Oboe Flute-Clarinet-Oboe Oboe-Clarinet-Flute
+Listen to three individual major chords (three simultaneous notes: C, E, and G), performed by combinations of flute, clarinet, and oboe: Clarinet-Flute-Oboe Flute-Clarinet-Oboe Oboe-Clarinet-Flute

 Now, listen to this "chord melody" example, consisting of a five-chord sequence, each of which is one of the three chords, above.
 All 3 chords are major, include exactly the same notes (C5, E5, and G5), and have inharmonic spectra (i.e. their spectral components are not integer multiples of a single fundamental, even though the spectra of the individual notes in the chords are themselves harmonic).